donaldkaz/Eruven/content/The Encyclopedia of Eruven/Stories/Adventures/Act 1 - The Village of Blackwell/Adventure Beginnings 2 - Blackwell & Environs.md

 ## Post Mortem
 -The group learned a lot from the captive goblins and the rescued Violet
 	- The goblins are part of a group of traveling brigands called the [[Jagged Edge]].
 	- The Jagged Edge is lead by a mighty goblin, [[Queen Bargnot]].
-A few years ago, Queen Bargnot was driven out of the area by the people of [[Blackwell]].
+A few years ago, Queen Bargnot was driven out of the area by the people of [[The Village of Blackwell]].
 She's rebuilt her forces and come back for revenge!
 	- While searching for a new base of operation, Queen Bargnot found the tomb and noticed its frescoes, which promise a magic cup that can turn even the lowliest goblin into a great warrior.
 	- She left a contingent of goblins at the tomb (the goblins the party defeated) to search for the cup while she looks for a new base.
 	- The lower levels of the tomb are sealed off with magic.
 The goblins captured a human whom [[Vorgosh]], a goblin mage, believes can be used in a sacrificial ritual to unseal the tomb.